Did your favourite Irish boy names make the list? See where it ranked on our definitive list of Gaelic Irish boy names and their meanings!

 4. Padraig (paw-drig)

-Meaning: “nobly born”.
-The Irish form of the anglicised ‘Patrick’, this name is perhaps most famously linked to the patron saint of Ireland.
+Meaning: “nobly born”, this is unsurprisingly one of the most popular Irish baby boy names.
+The Irish version of the anglicised ‘Patrick’, this name is perhaps most famously linked to the patron saint of Ireland.

 One of the most famous Padraigs is Irish revolutionary leader and signatory Pádraig Pearse, as well as Irish painter Padraig Marrinan and Irish poet Padraig Rooney.